 – Step 3: Adjust the mower height using the adjustment lever:

-Push the lever forwards or backward to raise or lower the height of that particular wheel, respectively.
-Since we want to increase the height, we shall turn the lever forward and fit it into one of the notches.
+Push the lever forward or backward to raise or lower the height of that particular wheel, respectively.
+Since we want to increase the height, we shall turn the lever on and fit it into one of the notches.

 – Step 4: Repeat the procedure for the remaining wheels: